 Peter is frequently called upon as an expert witness, and to provide advice on heritage issues for public and private sector clients.
 He is also a frequent contributor to heritage tribunals and the decisions of heritage authorities such as the Victorian Heritage Council, drawing on his established skills and emphatic personal commitment, no matter how controversial the issue.

-As founder and director of Lovell Chen, Peter plays a principal role in providing expert advice for major heritage projects.
-He considers challenge and debate as essential to the ongoing development of a relevant heritage strategy and is pleased to have his ideas publically tested and honed.
+He considers challenge and debate as essential to the ongoing development of relevant heritage strategies and is pleased to have his ideas publically tested and honed.

 “The past must not be used to stifle the future,” he says.
 “Every conservation proposal should be looked at, understood, questioned — and justified.”

 • Australia ICOMOS, member — including service on the Executive

 • International Institute for Conservation of Historic & Artistic Works

 • Archaeological Advisory Committee of Heritage Victoria

 • National Trust of Australia (Victoria)

 Peter contributed to the Round Table on Management Plans for National Heritage and Commonwealth Heritage Lists, and to a peer review of the Department of Planning & Community Development’s Sustainability & Heritage Buildings Research Project.